Practical Steps to Overcome Codependency and Reclaim Your Life

 If you can relate to any of the comments above, we need to talk about people-pleasing, a symptom of codependency.

-As an entrepreneur coach, I know many business owners aren’t where they need to be in their personal and professional lives because they are stuck on serving others to their detriment.
+As an healing and leadership coach, I know many business owners aren’t where they need to be in their personal and professional lives because they are stuck on serving others to their detriment.

 That’s why, in this article, we are going to talk about signs that you may have people-pleasing tendencies.
 This is important because we can’t solve a problem unless we see how it is hurting us.